foundata/kickstart-templates/README.md

     works.
   * `lsblk -l -p`
 * **TTY3**
-  * The install log displaying messages from install program.
+  * Install log: The install log displaying messages from install program (if any)
 * **TTY4**
-  * The system log displaying messages from kernel, etc.
+  * Strorage log: The system log displaying messages from kernel, etc.
 * **TTY5**
-  * All other messages.
+  * Program log: All other messages.
 * **TTY7**
   * The installation dialog when using the graphical installer.

-### CentOS 7/8: automatically load Kickstart file from `OEMDRV`storage device
+### Automatically load Kickstart file from `OEMDRV` storage device

+**Attention / FIXME:** There seems to be a bug in CentOS 8 (including 8.1.1911) preventing this automatism to work (at least it did not in our tests).
+You can add `inst.ks=hd:sdX1/ks.cfg` to he setup command line as workaround.

 The CentOS setup can load your Kickstart file automatically without having to specify the `inst.ks=` boot option.
 To do so, one name the file `ks.cfg` and